-The gross domestic product, or GDP, is one of the most common measures on the state of the economy for any nation.
-Unfortunately, unless you took an Economics 101 class in college and managed to not fall asleep, you may not know exactly what the GDP is – or why it is important.
+Gross domestic product, or GDP, is one of the most common measures on the state of the economy for any nation.
+Unfortunately, unless you took an Economics 101 class in college and managed not to fall asleep, you may not know exactly what GDP is — or why it is important.

 Methods of Calculating GDP

-The general definition of GDP is rather simple – however, economists seldom like simplicity, and therefore there are three different ways to calculate GDP.
+The general definition of GDP is rather simple.
+However, economists seldom accept simplicity, so there are three different ways to calculate GDP.